Azure-Samples/azure-opensource-labs/cloud-native/aks-open-service-mesh/03-applying-zero-trust/README.md

 ## Securing communications between ingress and backend services

-We'll start by enforcing mTLS between the NGINX ingress controller.
-In order to secure communications between our managed ingress controller and OSM, we'll need to update the `Ingress` manifests to include NGINX controller-specific [`annotations`][nginx_annotations] and update our [`IngressBackend`][osm_ingressbackend_api] manifest to enforce HTTPS traffic using TLS certificates which have been created by OSM.
+You will start by enforcing mTLS between the NGINX ingress controller.
+In order to secure communications between our managed ingress controller and OSM, you will need to update the `Ingress` manifests to include NGINX controller-specific [`annotations`][nginx_annotations] and update our [`IngressBackend`][osm_ingressbackend_api] manifest to enforce HTTPS traffic using TLS certificates which have been created by OSM.

 ### Updating `Ingress` manifests